gsonnenf/chimera-patterns/README.md

 //YetiBear
 ```
 ### Aspect
-The _Aspect_ namespace contains classes that are useful adding onEntry, onExit, or decorator/wrapping methods in additional code.
-These are commonly used in aspect orientated programming where you seperate your business logic from your cross-cutting concerns (such as loggers or security checks). onMethodEntry and onMethodExit use MulticastFunctions to allow for easier access to modifying onMethod* stacks.
+The _Aspect_ namespace contains classes that are useful for adding onEntry, onExit, or decorator/wrapping methods to your functions.
+These are commonly used in aspect orientated programming where you seperate your business logic from your cross-cutting concerns (such as loggers or security checks).
+This implementation attaches the previously attached Multifunctions to the entry and exit of your code so many methods can be attached, removed or viewed with ease.
 **OnMethodEntry/OnMethodExit Example:**

 ```javascript